qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Interestingly, LLMs also seem to have availability bias: the information mentioned before in context can guide or mislead subsequent output.
 The knowledge that's "implicit" in LLM may be suppressed by context.

 When reviewing a document, most reviews tend to nitpick on the most easy-to-understand places, like diagram, or summarization, while not reading subsequent text that explain the nuances.

+When judging on other people's decisions, people often just see visible downsides and don't see it's a tradeoff that avoids larger downsides.

 ### Familiarity bias